Ryn830/story-teller/README.md

-# story-teller
+# Story-Teller
-A platform for generating stories.
+A platform for story tellers.